ozzann/client-server-app/README.md

 This script is also stored at the github repository as **Jenkinsfile**.

-One of the main advantaes of Jenkins' pipelins is a graphical representaion:
+One of the main advantaes of Jenkins' pipelines is a descriptive graphical representaion:

 ![](https://cdn.rawgit.com/ozzann/client-server-app/master/pipeline.png)